 In less than an hour, I had over 20 pounds completely ready to go.

 Do you know how satisfying that is?
 With my freezer and fridge now full of ready to go taco meat, seasoned ground beef and variety of chicken flavors, I am set for many many meals.

-The remainder I stuck in my fridge, and today I will be making up a pan of my 3 Ingredient Cheesey Cracker Chicken Recipe, and the rest I will just poach on the stove and shred for White Chicken Chili (that will be served to my guests.)
+The remainder I stuck in my fridge, and today I will be making up a pan of my 3 Ingredient Cheesey Cracker Chicken Recipe, as well as our easy Chicken Pizzeria.
+The rest I will just poach on the stove and shred for White Chicken Chili (that will be served to my guests.)

 So that is the long winded story of how I tackled over 30 pounds of chicken in less than an hour.